 When the Giants players arrived later, they didn’t know what to expect since Kelman had not outlined his idea.
-When he did, they were some hesitancy at first, but free food and beer helped the players go along with the plan.
+When he did, there was some hesitancy at first, but free food and beer helped the players go along with the plan.

 The video would see the players dancing and lip-syncing to Mariah Carey’s “All I Want For Christmas is You.”
 The beer might help loosen them up, but we’re talking about professional hockey players.
 How would they pull off the routines?